iamciera/DSxD_website/_pages/grants.md

 Who is your audience?
 Tell us who you are trying to reach with this work and why.
 (Length: 2 - 5 sentences)

 **What is the scope of your project?**
 What is the scope of your project?
 Tell us what the final deliverable will be: what do you want to present to the world by submission deadline, September 03, 2021?
 Consider the time constraints when defining your scope!
 It may help to think about a Plan A your dream and Plan B the “good enough” version.
+Again, the work will be presented in a printed anthology, so your piece will have to be presented in 1-5 pages of a book and be connected to this years theme "The Future of Data Science".
 (Length: 2 - 5 sentences)

 **What is your connection to the theme of the anthology?**
 What is your connection to the theme of the anthology?
 Tell us how you think your work connects to the theme of “The Future of Data Science”.
 This is open to broad  interpretation!
 (Length: 2 - 5 sentences)